Who Will Score a Goal in the NHL Today - November 11?

 Who Will Score a Goal in the NHL Today? - November 11

-We have 12 games on the NHL card Saturday, and anytime goal-scorer odds for players from around the league are available here.
+Anytime goal-scorer odds for players from around the NHL are available in this article, with 12 games on the NHL slate Saturday.

 Get tickets for any NHL game this season at Ticketmaster!